 - Mouse over the Manage Forms tab, confirm that you are in the desired FormSpace, and select Data Sources.

 - Select the desired data source by clicking on its name..

 - Mouse over the dropdown next to the data source name and select Create Partition.

-For example, using the data source sample above, a dynamic partition can be used to filter the data so that when "John Doe" is filling out a form on his mobile device and selects a "Customer" dropdown list, he only sees his customers.
-With the same partition, "Jane Doe" can view only her customer.
+A dynamic partition can be used to filter the data so that when "John Doe" is filling out a form on his mobile device and selects a "Customer" dropdown list, he only sees the customers in rows that have his name in them.
+With the same partition, "Jane Doe" can view only her customers.

-- In the above screen, the column selected is "Rep"; this is where the value (Username) to sort by is listed.
+- In the above screen, the column selected is "Rep"; this is where the value (Username) to partition by is listed.

 - The field to match is "Username"; this tells the filtering mechanism to search for the mobile user's Username within the "Rep" column, and give the user access only to data in rows that contain their username in the "Rep" column.

 For Field to Match, other options to select from are User ID, Group ID, and Group Name.